 - 56. The practitioner provides a written report containing a conclusion that conveys the assurance obtained about the subject matter information.
 ISAs, ISREs and ISAEs establish basic elements for assurance reports.
 In addition, the practitioner considers other reporting responsibilities, including communicating with those charged with governance when it is appropriate to do so. - 57.
 In an assertion-based engagement, the practitioner's conclusion can be worded either: - (a) In terms of the responsible party's assertion (for example: "In our opinion the responsible party's assertion that internal control is effective, in all material respects, based on XYZ criteria, is fairly stated"); or - (b) Directly in terms of the subject matter and the criteria (for example: "In our opinion internal control is effective, in all material respects, based on XYZ criteria").

-In a direct reporting engagement, the practitioner's conclusion is worded directly in terms of the subject matter and the criteria.

-- 58. In a reasonable assurance engagement, the practitioner expresses the conclusion in the positive form, for example: "In our opinion internal control is effective, in all material respects, based on XYZ criteria."
+In a direct reporting engagement, the practitioner's conclusion is worded directly in terms of the subject matter and the criteria. - 58.
+In a reasonable assurance engagement, the practitioner expresses the conclusion in the positive form, for example: "In our opinion internal control is effective, in all material respects, based on XYZ criteria."
 This form of expression conveys "reasonable assurance."
-Having performed evidencegathering procedures of a nature, timing and extent that were reasonable given the characteristics of the subject matter and other relevant engagement circumstances described in the assurance report, the practitioner has obtained sufficient appropriate evidence to reduce assurance engagement risk to an acceptably low level. - 59.
+Having performed evidence-gathering procedures of a nature, timing and extent that were reasonable given the characteristics of the subject matter and other relevant engagement circumstances described in the assurance report, the practitioner has obtained sufficient appropriate evidence to reduce assurance engagement risk to an acceptably low level. - 59.
 In a limited assurance engagement, the practitioner expresses the conclusion in the negative form, for example, "Based on our work described in this report, nothing has come to our attention that causes us to believe that internal control is not effective, in all material respects, based on XYZ criteria."
-This form of expression conveys a level of "limited assurance" that is proportional to the level of the practitioner's evidence-gathering procedures given the characteristics of the subject matter and other engagement circumstances described in the assurance report. - 60.
-A practitioner does not express an unqualified conclusion for either type of assurance engagement when the following circumstances exist and, in the practitioner's judgment, the effect of the matter is or may be material: - There is a limitation on the scope of the practitioner's work (see (a) paragraph 55).
+This form of expression conveys a level of "limited assurance" that is proportional to the level of the practitioner's evidence-gathering procedures given the characteristics of the subject matter and other engagement circumstances described in the assurance report.

+- 60. A practitioner does not express an unqualified conclusion for either type of assurance engagement when the following circumstances exist and, in the practitioner's judgment, the effect of the matter is or may be material: - (a) There is a limitation on the scope of the practitioner's work (see paragraph 55).
 The practitioner expresses a qualified conclusion or a disclaimer of conclusion depending on how material or pervasive the limitation is.
-In some cases the practitioner considers withdrawing from the engagement. - (b) In those cases where: - The practitioner's conclusion is worded in terms of the (i) responsible party's assertion, and that assertion is not fairly stated, in all material respects; or - (ii) The practitioner's conclusion is worded directly in terms of the subject matter and the criteria, and the subject matter information is materially misstated,11 the practitioner expresses a qualified or adverse conclusion depending on how material or pervasive the matter is.
+In some cases the practitioner considers with drawing from the engagement. - (b) In those cases where: - (i) The practitioner's conclusion is worded in terms of the responsible party's assertion, and that assertion is not fairly stated, in all material respects; or - (ii) The practitioner's conclusion is worded directly in terms of the subject matter and the criteria, and the subject matter information is materially misstated, 12 the practitioner expresses a qualified or adverse conclusion depending on how material or pervasive the matter is. - (c) When it is discovered after the engagement has been accepted, that the criteria are unsuitable or the subject matter is not appropriate for an assurance engagement.
+The practitioner expresses: - (i) A qualified conclusion or adverse conclusion depending on how material or pervasive the matter is, when the unsuitable criteria or inappropriate subject matter is likely to mislead the intended users; or - (ii) A qualified conclusion or a disclaimer of conclusion depending on how material or pervasive the matter is, in other cases.
+In some cases the practitioner considers withdrawing from the engagement.